 Budget Friendly Gardening – Learn Plant Propagation

 Don’t just breeze by this one thinking you can’t do it!
 These are some very practical and easy things you can do to help save money in your gardening budget.
+Plus, many of these things can be done outside of the growing season.

 Gather and save seeds from your garden.
 It’s crazy how many seeds you can come up with for new plants the following year.
 This is also a great activity to do with children to peak their interest in gardening.
 If you have no idea how to save seeds from your garden, pop over and check out: All About Seed Collecting.